measure-sh/measure/docs/api/dashboard/README.md

 - `from` &amp; `to` values must be ISO 8601 UTC strings in milliseconds precision.
 Example: `?from=2023-11-01T18:30:00.000Z&to=2023-11-08T18:30:00.000Z`
 - `from` &amp; `to` will default to a last 7 days time range if not supplied.
 - `versions` can accept multiple version identifiers separated with comma.
 Only the first version will be used to query at the moment.
-- `version_codes` can accept multiple version identifiers separated with comman.
+- `version_codes` can accept multiple version identifiers separated with comma.
 Only the first version will be used to query at the moment.

 #### Authorization & Content Type